aditharun/correlated-drug-action/README.md

 ##### The method we use is the one that incorporates the Bliss and Loewe additivity models:

-Run the R script `scripts/doses.loewe.R` to generate the results directory `results.cell.line/doses.results.Bliss.Loewe`.
-Similarly, for the time series expeirments, run the R script `scripts/sp.doses.loewe.R` to generate the results directory `results.cell.line/sp.doses.results.Bliss.Loewe`.
+Navigate to `scripts/` and run the R script `doses.loewe.R` to generate the results directory `results.cell.line/doses.results.Bliss.Loewe`.
+Similarly, for the time series expeirments, run the R script `sp.doses.loewe.R` in `scripts/` to generate the results directory `results.cell.line/sp.doses.results.Bliss.Loewe`.

 ##### The alternative method is the one that incorporates the Bliss and Highest Single Agent (HSA) additivity models:

-Run the R script `scripts/doses.loewe.R` to generate the results directory `results.cell.line/doses.results.Bliss.Loewe`.
-Similarly, for the time series expeirments, run the R script `scripts/sp.doses.hsa.R` to generate the results directory `results.cell.line/sp.doses.results.Bliss.HSA`.
+Navigate to `scripts/` and run the R script `doses.loewe.R` to generate the results directory `results.cell.line/doses.results.Bliss.Loewe`.
+Similarly, for the time series expeirments, run the R script `sp.doses.hsa.R` in `scripts/` to generate the results directory `results.cell.line/sp.doses.results.Bliss.HSA`.

 In our tested combinations, both methods perform very similarly.
 The Bliss-Loewe is favored because we can apply the principle of dose-equivalence from the theory of Loewe additivity to determine the minimum monotherapy dose necessary to recreate the effect of the combination.

 # Figures

 All figures and supplemental figures are shown here.
-To generate them, simply run the `figures/render_figures_clintrial.R` script for clinical trial and placebo figures; `figures/render_figures_sim.R` for simulation based figures; `figures/render_figures_doses.R` and `figures/generate_dose_supp_data.R` for cell line figures.
+To generate them, navigate to the `figures/` directory and simply run the `render_figures_clintrial.R` script for clinical trial and placebo figures; `render_figures_sim.R` for simulation based figures; `render_figures_doses.R` and `generate_dose_supp_data.R` for cell line figures.